CrypTools/ATBASHCipher/README.md

 2. Then, each number obtained is transformed by an affine function (|1x - 25|). "x" is representing the number.

-3. If we take all the images and put them in a list, we obtain n numbers corresponding to n charcaters of the initial text.
-The next step consists in finding the values of mudulo 26 of each number.
-(Modulo means remainder)
-> Example : Modulo 4 of 19 is 3 because 15 = 4 * 4 + 3 In the other hand, modulo 26 of 26 is 0 because 26 = 26 * 1 + 0

-4. Therefore, we cobtain a new list with n element, each between 0 and 25 both included.
+3. Therefore, we cobtain a new list with n element, each between 0 and 25 both included.
 All these numbers are converted in letters of the Latin Alphabet using the tables below.

-5. We finally create the final message by putting all the letters side by side.
+4. We finally create the final message by putting all the letters side by side.

+Steps 1 and 3 can be done with these tables :

 | A | B | C | D | E | F | G | H | I | J | K  | L  | M  |
 |---|---|---|---|---|---|---|---|---|---|----|----|----|